 The Bishop’s Church Emergency Fund (BCEF) provides financial support for church buildings in the diocese needing repairs and renovation, usually with a special focus on emergency and unforeseen needs.
 Through the BCEF, you can support the critical needs identified by the Bishop.

 The first BCEF call of 2020 is for school sprinkler system upgrades at All Saints Parish, Hoboken.
-You can donate online, or mail a check payable to BCEF with Call #1 in the memo line to: BCEF, c/o Diocese of Newark, 31 Mulberry St., Newark, NJ 07102.
+You can donate online, or mail a check payable to Diocese of Newark with BCEF Call #1 in the memo line to: Diocese of Newark, Attn: BCEF, 31 Mulberry St., Newark, NJ 07102.

 All Saints Episcopal Parish in Hoboken is centrally located on Washington Street, the main thoroughfare of the “Mile Square City,” as this Hudson County community is often called.
 Designed by noted architect Richard Upjohn, the distinctive 1853 building was one of three Episcopal parishes that were consolidated to form All Saints Parish in 1983.
 The parish still owns one of the now-unused church buildings, as well as a nearby rectory and, next door to the church on Washington Street, the independently operated All Saints Episcopal Day School.

 This coming spring, the Rev. Elaine Thomas, a graduate of Yale Divinity School, will celebrate her second year as rector of All Saints.
 She believes that All Saints has always been “at the forefront of progressive thinking about Christianity,” as the parish website states.
 Worship and social action, she suggests, are mutually empowering.
 She explains that a central goal of her ministry at All Saints is to encourage and build Christian formation and discipleship.